-Item 2: The Ratification of the Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2020
+Item 2: The Ratification of the Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal 2021

-The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for our fiscal 2020 year, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
-During fiscal 2019, Ernst & Young LLP served as the Company's independent registered public accounting firm and also provided certain tax services.
-See "Principal Accountant Fees and Services" on page 47.
+The Audit Committee has appointed Ernst & Young LLP as our independent registered public accounting firm for fiscal 2021, and has further directed that the Board submit the selection of Ernst & Young LLP for ratification by the stockholders at the annual meeting.
+During fiscal 2020, Ernst & Young LLP served as the Company's independent registered public accounting firm.
+See "Principal Accountant Fees and Services" below.